Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Date: All dates are listed here.
+Schedule: All dates are listed here.

 Course materials: ILIAS is used.

-Content: English with TED Talks is an advanced-level course designed to enhance oral communication skills through the analysis and discussion of TED Talks.
-Students will explore a range of thought-provoking themes, examining both the content and delivery of the talks.
+Content: "English with TED Talks" is an advanced-level course designed to enhance oral communication skills through the analysis and discussion of TED Talks.
+Students explore a range of stimulating themes and examine both the content and the style of the delivery.
 The course combines structured discussions with practical exercises, including presentations and some written tasks, to develop critical thinking, articulation, and persuasive communication in an academic and professional context.

 International English Test Preparation (TOEFL, IELTS etc.)